-- Leases to explore for or use minerals, oil, natural gas and similar non-regenerative resources (see Section 34) - Licensing agreements (e.g. for motion picture films, video recordings, plays, manuscripts, patents and copyrights see Section 18) - Measurement of property accounted for as investment property (lessees), and, measurement of investment property provided by lessors under operating leases (see Section 16) - Measurement of biological assets held by lessees under finance leases and biological assets provided by lessors under operating leases (see Section 34) - Leases where contractual terms could lead to a loss that is unrelated to changes in the price of the leased asset, foreign exchange rates, or a default by one of the counterparties - Operating leases that are onerous - Agreements that are contracts for services which involve the use of assets, but do not transfer the right to use those assets from one contracting party to the other.
+- Leases to explore for or use minerals, oil, natural gas and similar non-regenerative resources (see Section 34) - Licensing agreements (e.g. for motion picture films, video recordings, plays, manuscripts, patents and copyrights see Section 18) - Measurement of property accounted for as investment property (lessees), and, measurement of investment property provided by lessors under operating leases (see Section 16) - Measurement of biological assets held by lessees under finance leases and biological assets provided by lessors under operating leases (see Section 34) - Leases where contractual terms could lead to a loss that is unrelated to changes in the price of the leased asset, foreign exchange rates, changes in lease payments based on variable market interest rates or a default by one of the counterparties - Operating leases that are onerous - Agreements that are contracts for services which involve the use of assets, but do not transfer the right to use those assets from one contracting party to the other.